shaloo/docs.arcana/docs/faq/faq-auth.md

 ---

-??? an-faq "If {{config.extra.arcana.company_name}} is storing nothing related to the user's private keys, how does Arcana provide the same wallet to a user when the user signs in for the second time?"
+??? an-faq "If {{config.extra.arcana.company_name}} is storing nothing related to the user's private keys, how does {{config.extra.arcana.company_name}} provide the same wallet to a user when the user signs in for the second time?"

       The {{config.extra.arcana.sdk_name}} maintains a UserID -> Public Key mapping, that is how the user is identified across successive login sessions and the correct wallet is assigned for the authenticated user.
 This mapping is stored in the DKG nodes.